 - Roth IRA: $6K annually ($6K value of S&P 500 ETF)

-No HSA because our health insurance plan doesn’t allow it.
+No HSA because our health insurance plan doesn’t allow it (note: if you’re not familiar with HSAs to understand how they work, Jenni has a great write-up on her top HSA questions and answers).
 We have no early retirement (brokerage account).
 We’re trying to figure this part out.
 We use Bank of America/Merrill if that matters.

 - First rental home: $100K of equity ($175K owed), rental income is about $200/mo.

 - Second rental home: $100K of equity, ($150K owed), rental income is about $200/mo.